-What are the Effects of Cannabis Consumption?
+What are the effects of Cannabis?

 Cannabis is usually smoked, sometimes mixed with tobacco.
 However, there is emerging popularity in mixing it into cakes, cookies, or candy, known as ‘edibles’.